FarzinAkbari/Sentiment-Analysis/README.md

 ### Machine Learning Model

 We train a Naive Bayes classifier using the `scikit-learn` library to improve the accuracy of sentiment classification.
 The model is trained on a dataset of cleaned tweets and is evaluated using standard metrics such as accuracy and classification report.
-## Algorithm Explanation

-### Sentiment Analysis

-We use the `TextBlob` library to perform sentiment analysis on tweets. `TextBlob` uses a combination of machine learning techniques and lexicon-based approaches to determine the sentiment of a given text.

-### Machine Learning Model

-We train a Naive Bayes classifier using the `scikit-learn` library to improve the accuracy of sentiment classification.
-The model is trained on a dataset of cleaned tweets and is evaluated using standard metrics such as accuracy and classification report.